JohnAD/ur/README.md

 * `lvlFatal`
 * `lvlNone`

-The level definitions are set by the `logger` library that is part of Nim's standard level.
-See: X
+The `level` definitions are set by the `logging` standard library that is part of Nim.
+See: https://nim-lang.org/docs/logging.html

 NOTE: the names of the levels are somewhat misleading.
 Using a level of `lvlError` does NOT mean that an error has occured.
 It means *"if I'm filtering a log for mostly errors, this message should show up in that log"*.